 Although each Dutch university has its own culture and tradition, there are some practices that are common within the academic approach in the Netherlands.
 Four things you need to know about our academic culture:

 Dutch teaching methodology is founded on respect for the individual’s opinions.
 But this respect is not limited to educational institutions; it is a national trait and the cornerstone of the Netherlands’ diverse society.
 If you ask questions during a lecture you are seen as being interested in the topic, not disrespectful towards the lecturer.
 We expect you to think about what’s presented to you, express your own opinion and look for possible weaknesses or contradictions.

-Dutch higher educationThis video can not be shown because you did not accept cookies.
-You can leave our website to view this video.
+Dutch higher educationThis video cannot be shown because you did not accept cookies.
+Please accept cookies or leave our website to view this video.

 Interaction in the classroom

 In Dutch universities interaction in the classroom is highly appreciated.
 We expect you to think about what we tell you and develop and express your own opinion.
 You are free to ask questions and be critical about what lecturers or fellow students say.
 Dutch people in general, and academics in particular, tend to be very opinionated.
 They enjoy nothing more than a good discussion and they tend to question each other’s ideas, sometimes with great passion.
 Your own creativity will be the only limitation to how you apply your newly gained knowledge.

 As a student in the Netherlands you’ll enjoy a great deal of independence.
 The lecturers will inform you about the study material, but leave the specific planning up to you.
 And when it comes to assignments, you’ll be adequately briefed but given the freedom to choose your own approach.